 Step 4: Consider Where you're Going to Put your Shredder

-If you want to keep your shredder hidden away under a desk, it is nice to have a pull-out drawer style bin so you can empty it without having to bend over and move things around.
-It is also a plus to have a larger bin so you don't have to empty it as frequently.
-If your shredder is going to be easily accessible, then a sit on top model that requires lifting and removing the shredding unit to get to the bin won't be too much of a hassle.
+If you plan to stash your shredder under a desk, it's a good idea to have a pull-out drawer-style bin so you can empty it without having to move things around.
+It is also good to have a larger bin, so you don't have to empty it frequently.

 Step 5: Consider Noise Levels